Emotional Abuse in Nursing Homes

 Many elders aren’t in a position to defend themselves or to ensure that they are being treated fairly.
 Checking in on them regularly and notifying staff if there appears to be an issue can ensure that they maintain their well-being in their later years.

-If abuse seems to be severe or continuous, it is important to document it and give details of signs and patterns to the nursing home administration.
+If abuse seems to be severe or continuous, it is important to report it, document it and give details of signs and patterns to the nursing home administration.

 If nothing changes, reach out to your state government for assistance.
-They have advocates who work on behalf of elderly individuals who are residents in nursing homes or other similar facilities.
+They have nursing home abuse advocates who work on behalf of elderly individuals who are residents in nursing homes or other similar facilities.

 In addition to the Long-Care Ombudsman Program, Adult Protective Services can also assist with filing a report of suspected elderly abuse.

 - University of Washington, Doctor of Medicine – MD.
 June 2008

 - University of Washington, Bachelor of Science – BS, Jun 2003